efost7873/integratedvaluearchitecture.com/diagnostic.md

       <div class="card">
         <h3>Learning and Adaptation Structure</h3>
         <p>
-          How the organization integrates new tools, learns from experience, and adapts without destabilizing the system.
+          How the organization integrates new tools, learns from experience, and adapts over time.
         </p>
       </div>